Car Insurance Claim FAQ

 Many also surcharge for comprehensive claims if three or more are filed in a three-year period.
 Insurance carriers do differ on these guidelines.

 The insurance policy which lists the vehicle will cover the vehicle damages.
 Liability coverage is extended too, but if the limit is not high enough the excess can fall on the driver’s car insurance policy.
 Surcharges for at-fault accidents are usually added to the vehicle owner's car insurance policy.

-If you have a loan on your vehicle and or want to continue with full coverage on your vehicle then yes you do need to get the repairs completed.
-If you do not want to carry full coverage anymore and own the vehicle out right then it is up to you whether to make the repairs or not.
+If you have a loan on your vehicle and or want to continue with full coverage on your car then yes you do need to get the repairs completed.
+If you do not want to carry full coverage anymore and own the vehicle outright then it is up to you whether to make the repairs or not.

 It depends on your particular policy.
 If you purchased insurance that specifically covers OEM parts, or parts that come directly from the manufacturer, your repair will be done using replacement OEM parts.
 Otherwise, you’ll likely get a repair using aftermarket parts, because they’re more affordable for insurers and often just as good as OEM parts.